 "Ah but that's a tale for another day, hm?"
 Joseph was saying, gathering up his bowl.
 Grace watched as the elderly man took his dish and spoon over to a small bucket that stood aside the fireplace.
 Using the coarse sand and damp rag kept inside, he bent down and began scrubbing at his utensils with a zealous industry.

-"Here, let me do that."
+"Here, let me."
 Grace said, rising from her seat.
 She had managed to choke down the rest of her bread but believed she might be ill if she did not get some fresh air shortly.
 "I'll take them to the river, shall I?
 Clean them up and," she glanced over at a water bucket near the doorway "I can fetch more water while I'm there." she said.

 Joseph paused, slightly wide-eyed but quickly smiled and handed her the sand-laced dishes.
 "Aye lass, that would be a great help, if you're up to it."